vmware-samples/validated-solutions-for-cloud-foundation/alb/README.md

 ### Choose an Automation Path

-This solution offers automation using either VMware vRealize Orchestrator workflows or Ansible playbooks.
+This solution offers automation using either Aria Automation Orchestrator workflows or Ansible playbooks.
 Select a tool of choice and review the detailed information on how to execute either the sorkflow or the playbook.

 The content layout provides easy navigation to the automation options.